stavco9/mend-devops-assignment/infra/live/mend-devops/azure/dev/README.md

 # Azure Dev Environment Infrastructure

-This directory contains the Terraform configurations for deploying Azure infrastructure in the development environment.
-The infrastructure includes AKS cluster, networking components, DNS management, and Application Gateway.
+This directory contains the Terraform configurations for deploying Azure infrastructure in the development environment across multiple regions.
+The infrastructure includes AKS clusters, networking components, DNS management, and Application Gateway with multi-region support.

 ## Prerequisites